MeritxellC/MeritxellC.github.io/index.md

 Other things
 </h3>

-- The base for my [website template](https://github.com/ankitsultana/researcher), by Ankit Sultana, and the heavily influenced by [Maria Antoniiak](https://maria-antoniak.github.io), all credits to her!
+- The base for my [website template](https://github.com/ankitsultana/researcher), by Ankit Sultana, and heavily influenced by [Maria Antoniiak](https://maria-antoniak.github.io), all credit to her!